LaboonCourses/IS2545_Summer/deliverables/2/deliverable2.md

 For this assignment, you or your group will write code and unit tests for CitySim9002.
 This program should be runnable with the command `java CitySim9002 n` where n is any int.

 Requirements for this program are in the requirements.txt file in this directory.
-Sample output is also provided for several runs of the program.
+Sample output is also provided for a run of the program.
 In case of ambiguity, please see the sample output as an example of what to display and how the system should work.

-All code and tests should be on GitHub or GitLab in a private repository accessible to me.
+All code and tests should be on GitHub or GitLab in a repository accessible to me.

 ## Format
 You should turn in a title page with: